 (Above: The author, right around the time that this show aired.
 His fashion sense is only marginally better.)

 February 23, 1988 was a Tuesday.
 I had just gotten back from a vacation with my family to New Orleans to take part in the Mardi Gras festivities – my first time ever visiting the Crescent City.
 I was actually eager to get back on the air.
-The spring semester of 1988 was my first – and only – semester as program director of WLRA-FM, and I had been promoted off of the wasteland that was Saturday afternoons to a prime-time slot – Tuesday evenings from 6p-9p.
+The spring semester of 1988 was my first – and only – semester as program director of WLRA-FM at Lewis University, and I had been promoted off of the wasteland that was Saturday afternoons to a prime-time slot – Tuesday evenings from 6p-9p.